-On April 18, 2002, at Zero Dark Twenty, a MK-47 Chinook helo lifted off from Bagram Air Base, Afghanistan, into the moonless night with a roar, escorted by two Apache gunships, headed to the village of Zarghun Mekh, twenty miles from Khost, Afghanistan.
-Mark Ericksen, a Navy SEAL lieutenant and second-in-command, leaned forward on the webbed bench.
+On April 18, 2002, at Zero Dark Twenty, an MK-47 Chinook helo lifted off from Bagram Air Base, Afghanistan, into the moonless night with a roar, escorted by two Apache gunships, headed to the village of Zarghun Mekh, twenty miles from Khost, Afghanistan.
+Mark Ericksen, a Navy SEAL lieutenant, and second-in-command, leaned forward on the webbed bench.
 He took a deep breath and reflected on his wife Karen’s last words to him as he gritted his teeth.

 I’m proud of you for protecting our country, but I want you back home in one piece.
 I love you.

 He glanced at several of his men, and his squadron commander, Major Jeb Templeton, nodded and gave them the thumbs-up sign.
 Eighteen men of Bravo Team, part of the elite tier-one operators from the Joint Special Operations Command, JSOC, were on a high- value-targets-mission.
 The men wore their battle dress uniforms and all had beards and long hair to blend into the Afghan culture.
-The team’s painted-camo green and brown earth-tone faces highlighted the whites of their eyes.
+The team’s painted camo green and brown earth-tone faces highlighted the whites of their eyes.
 Several minutes into the flight many of the men closed their eyes to rest, and silence prevailed with the exception of the noise from the helo.
-The rotor blades thumped in cadence to a “whop-whop-whop” beat and the gears made a loud, whining sound like a high-speed chain saw.
+The rotor blades thumped in cadence to a “whop-whop-whop” beat and the gears made a whining sound like a high-speed chainsaw.

 Ericksen had been on thirty-two missions since arriving in Afghanistan at the end of 2001.
 He thought about their most recent mission briefing.
 Eleven days before, the Agency, as the military referred to the CIA, received actionable intel on the targeted leaders’ meeting set for April 18 at 0900 hours.